 Update – January 2018

-Unfortunately 2017 saw the passing of both my parents, Stan and Christine Bretton.
+Unfortunately 2017 saw the passing of both our parents, Stan and Christine Bretton.
 Dad wanted the site to continue to be online and so it will.
-I can’t promise to be able to help anywhere near as much as my parents could with regard to the research they did, which was done during the most of my lifetime, but I will do what I can to answer any questions you may have.
+We can’t promise to be able to help anywhere near as much as my parents could with regard to the research they did, which was done during the most of our lifetime, but we will do what we can to answer any questions you may have.

-I have vague memories of spending time in cemeteries looking at gravestones and Mum and Dad searching through church records – and you are about to see the result of many many years of work on their part.
-I have updated the contact page with my own contact information, and also the information contained on this site is mirrored from bretton.org – all the information is the same – this site just has a different layout.
+We have vague memories of spending time in cemeteries looking at gravestones and Mum and Dad searching through church records – and you are about to see the result of many many years of work on their part.
+I have updated the contact page with my own contact information (Elizabeth), and also the information contained on this site is mirrored on bretton.dk.